ePages-de/epages-devportal/_posts/2019/2019-05-11-how-to-improve-your-components-with-react-hooks.md

 }
 ```

-On top of improving the readability of our `UserProfile` even further, we can now reuse our logic in any component where we want to use it. 🎉
+On top of improving the readability of our `UserProfile` even further, we can now reuse our logic in any component we want to use it. 🎉